axanim/auto-annotated-portfolio/content/pages/projects/project-three.md

     diverse individuals with disabilities are actively engaged in various activities.
 Some are using assistive technolo.jpg.jpg
   altText: Project image
+  caption: >-
+    Empowering Inclusivity: At Never Limited, we create vibrant and supportive environments where individuals with disabilities thrive using advanced assistive technologies.
+Together, we advocate for better NDIS support and fair pricing.
 ---
 **A Flawed System**